tomsaunders98/TwitterChexit/README.md

 #### Files

 ##### 1. DataCleaner
 This cleans the data before it is trained.
 This includes removing links, converting emojis, removing contractions, correcting spellings, removing punctuation and removing stopwords.
+Once the input data has been cleaned and upsampled it then trains the model.

 ##### 2. TweetSorter
 This uses the model to analyses the sentiment of all the 50,000 tweets and adds it to the larger tweets.csv (located in /data)